spsquared/SPARK_Future-Engineers_2022/ASSEMBLY.md

 ```

 Reboot the Jetson NANO to test if these changes worked.
 No GUI should appear and you shuld be automatically logged in.

+Enable run-on-startup by editing `run-on-startup.txt` in the folder.
+Replace the first line with `true`.

+Reboot the Jetson NANO again

 ### Optional Fan